-Campus Network-as-a-Service (CNaaS) is a project within SUNET with the goal of providing a fully managed service for LAN/WLAN networks at university campuses.
+Campus Network-as-a-Service (CNaaS) is a service within SUNET, providing a fully managed service for LAN/WLAN networks at university campuses.

 There are three parts to the documentation of CNaaS at SUNET:

-- Product documentation - Documents the different products we use (for NMS and NAC documentation, see below)
+- Product documentation - Documents the different products we use.
+For NMS and NAC documentation, see below.
+(Public access)

-- Service documentation - Documents the SUNET specific processes
+- Service documentation - Documents the SUNET specific processes.
+(Mixed public/private access)